mekomlusa/Mlusa-cat-bot/README.md

 ### Through local

-Note: only recommend for tempoary testing purpose.
+Note: only recommend for temporary testing purpose.

 1. Clone the whole repository to your environment.